DemigodsRPG/Demigods3/CONTRIBUTING.md

 1. Always update to the most recent master release; the bug may already be resolved.

-2. Search for similar issues on the [Demigods forum][f], or here on the GitHub issues page; it may already be an identified problem.
+2. Search for similar issues on the [Demigods RPG forum][f], or here on the GitHub issues page; it may already be an identified problem.

 3. Make sure you can reproduce your problem on our test server at beta.demigodsrpg.com (accessed from Minecraft)